7 MCP Tools to Supercharge Your AI Agent

 Firecrawl MCP

-Building on research capabilities, Firecrawl is a scraper built specifically for LLMs.
+Firecrawl picks up where Perplexity leaves off.
+It's a scraper built specifically for LLMs.

 • Scrape all content from a specific page